WZY10065/Proactive-Resilience-Enhancement_Supplementary/README.md

-# Proactive Topology-Variable-based Resilience Enhancement for Flexible Distribution Networks Containing Data Centers
+# Topology-Variable-Based Proactive Resilience Enhancement for Data Centers-Dominated Flexible Distribution Networks

-This repository contains supplementary files for the research paper "Proactive Topology-Variable-based Resilience Enhancement for Flexible Distribution Networks Containing Data Centers".
+This repository contains supplementary files for the research paper "Topology-Variable-Based Proactive Resilience Enhancement for Data Centers-Dominated Flexible Distribution Networks".
 The files include data for case studies, additional methodological details, and a glossary of terms to support readers in understanding the main document.

 ## File Descriptions